oxcompsoc/learntocode/session1/README.md

  * **Number guessing game:** The program has a number, and the user has to guess what the number is.
 The program should respond whether either higher or lower as appropriate, or terminate if the user successfully guesses the number.
 Can you generate a random number each time the game is played?
-You may want to look up how to use random.random and while loops (covered next week)
  * **Computer number guessing game:** rather than have you guess the number, have the computer try and determine it instead.
 How can you ensure that the computer makes as few guesses as possible?